purpleidea/mgmt/docs/resource-guide.md

 skipped.
 This is an engine optimization, and not a bug.
 It is mentioned here in the documentation in case you are confused as to why a debug message you've added to the code isn't always printed.

-#### Refresh notifications

-Some resources may choose to support receiving refresh notifications.
-In general these should be avoided if possible, but nevertheless, they do make sense in certain situations.
-Resources that support these need to verify if one was sent during the CheckApply phase of execution.
-This is accomplished by calling the `Refresh() bool` method of the resource, and inspecting the return value.
-This is only necessary if you plan to perform a refresh action.
-Refresh actions should still respect the `apply` variable, and no system changes should be made if it is `false`.
-Refresh notifications are generated by any resource when an action is applied by that resource and are transmitted through graph edges which have enabled their propagation.
-Resources that currently perform some refresh action include `svc`, `timer`, and `password`.

 #### Paired execution